NewsInSA

 The Silencing Playbook

-OUTA documents show a consistent pattern across 11 SETAs:
+Documents from OUTA reveal a systematic pattern of retaliation across 11 SETAs:

 • IT staff removed to prevent digital trail tracking